TeamOpenSmartGlasses/SmartGlassesChatGPT/README.md

 3. Launch the Smart Glasses Chat Gpt app on your phone
 4. 2 new commands will appear

+### Listening Mode

+Activate by saying the phrase "Hey Computer, Listen", allows the app to listen to your conversationa nd store them for use for future gpt requests

 ### Conversation Mode

 Activate by saying the phrase "Hey Computer, Conversation", allows you to continuously talk to ChatGpt